melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 - Vts Collider Probe: attach this script to object around which you would like the map to be physically interactive.
   This script, much like Vts Camera Objects, instantiates new Game Objects with mesh colliders.
+  Note that the meshes instantiated by the Vts Collider Probe are not visible.

 - Vts Map Navigation: attach to the Game Object with Vts Map.
   This script grabs mouse input and applies it to the internal camera in the Vts Map.